wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-aadconnect-federation-management.md

 O Azure AD Connect pode verificar a integridade atual da confiança do AD FS e Azure AD e tomar as medidas apropriadas para reparar a relação de confiança.
 Siga as etapas a seguir para reparar a confiança do Azure AD e AD FS.

-Selecione **Reparar a confiança do Azure AD e ADFS** na lista de tarefas disponíveis.
+Selecione **Reparar Confiança do AAD e ADFS** na lista de tarefas disponíveis.

 ![](media\active-directory-aadconnect-federation-management\RepairADTrust1.PNG)